3ds-cpe-emed/ws3dx-dotnet/README.md

 This project is a spin-off and learning experience result of the first SDK project here:

 - [3DXWS Dotnet Core SDK](https://github.com/3ds-cpe-emed/3dxws-dotnet-core-sdk) in the future while still active, this project will be discontinued and archived in the future.

+## Notes / History
+The current branch dev/net8/ is a major refactoring of the ws3dx project upgrading to .NET 8 and taking advantage of the provided standard serialization and, to the extent possible, minimize some of the custom serial/deserialization patterns.

 ## License
 The [MIT license](https://opensource.org/license/mit/) applies to all of the artifacts produced and maintained in this repository.